shitcoinswap/.github/profile/README.md

 # Welcome to the Shitcoin Society

-Join us as we unlock financial freedom for everybody with a completely new blockchain and the world's largest fundraising project.
+Join us in the new era of financial freedom.
+Secure your spot in the genesis ledger of a completely new blockchain.
 Open source.
 Built in public.

 https://www.shitcoinsociety.com